deepshwang/howtoML/README.md

 ```

-### Store configuration for every experiment as a single configuration file (yaml / json)
+### Store configuration for every experiment as a single configuration file (yaml / json) (To-Do)
 * For training configuration, let's migrate from argparse -> yaml

-### Git commit different implementation in different branch
+### Git commit different implementation in different branch (To-Do)
+* There are circumstances when you want to roll back to the previous version... this did happen